suchipi/domdom-go/README.md

 ###Todo

 * Progress bar for downloads
-* Ability to search the list of available anime
 * Ability to override final save dir (in case you want to put eg "Sword Art Online II" in "Sword Art Online/Season 2" instead)